 If we consider the mechanics of a heavy lift (bench press, for example), we know it requires a short burst of powerful energy to enact the concentric portion of the move.
 Such a dynamic parallels what one experiences during a wind sprint: short bursts of all-out power, followed by a brief respite (the eccentric half of the bench press).
-This author included wind sprints when training for competitive bodybuilding, and found it highly successful!

 A properly executed wind sprint finds the well-conditioned athlete reaching close to 90% of maximum effort, over a set distance or time.
 The first phase of the wind sprint should reach an aerobic heart rate range (50-80% of max); the runner will reach an anaerobic level by the end of the sprint.
 During recovery, the heart’s bpm should return to around 50% of max heart rate before engaging in the next sprint.